Non-simple SLE curves are not determined by their range: Preliminaries

-We now recall some features from the paper \cite{cle_percolations} that will be relevant in the present paper: Suppose now that $\kappa \in (2,4)$ and $\rho \in (-2,\kappa-4)$.
-We first begin by reminding the reader of the construction of the so-called \emph{boundary conformal loop ensembles} $\BCLE_\kappa(\rho)$ defined in \cite[Section~7]{cle_percolations}.
+We now recall some further features from the paper \cite{cle_percolations} that will be relevant in the present paper: Suppose now that $\kappa \in (2,4)$ and $\rho \in (-2,\kappa-4)$.

+Let us first recall the construction of the so-called \emph{boundary conformal loop ensembles} $\BCLE_\kappa(\rho)$ defined in \cite[Section~7]{cle_percolations}.
 This is a conformally invariant family of boundary-touching $\SLE_\kappa$-type loops which live in a simply connected domain $D$.
 Despite the fact that $\kappa < 4$, its definition does follow rather closely that of non-simple CLEs that we recalled in the previous subsection.
 As we will here sometimes describe simultaneously some SLE processes for different values of $\kappa$, we will use in this subsection the notation $\kappa \in (2, 4)$ and $\kappa' = 16/ \kappa \in (4, 8)$, as in \cite{cle_percolations}.

-We fix a root point $x \in \partial D$.
-For each $y \in \partial D$ distinct from $x$, we let $\eta_y$ be an $\SLE_\kappa(\rho;\kappa-6-\rho)$ process starting from $x$ (with marked points at $x^-$ and $x^+$ to the infinitesimal left and right of $x$) and targeted at $y$.
-Note that the chosen range of $\rho$ values is precisely so that $\rho$ and $\kappa-6-\rho $ are both greater than $-2$.
-Processes of this type are also target-independent, see \cite{dub2007commutation,SCHRAMM_WILSON}.
-We can therefore couple together a family of such processes~$\eta_y$ which are targeted at a countable, dense subset of~$\partial D$ with the property that for $y,z$ in this set, the processes $\eta_y$ and $\eta_z$ almost surely agree with each other until they first separate $y$ from $z$, and after $y$ and $z$ are separated, the two processes evolve conditionally independently.
-This is therefore also a branching tree rooted at $x$ as in the previous subsection, but this one targets only boundary points.